watchakorn/spring-boot-jwt-authentication/README.md

 ## License

-This project currently has a placeholder license configuration in `pom.xml`.
-Please add an appropriate open-source license file (e.g., MIT, Apache 2.0) to the root of the project to specify terms of use for others.
+This project is licensed under the MIT License.
+You can find the full text of the license here: [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).